 Looking for Signals of Unusual Behaviour

-Malicious insider threats can be difficult to detect but certain machine learning-enabled technologies (ML) can help in threat detection.
+Malicious insider threats can be difficult to detect but certain machine learning-enabled technologies (ML) can help in threat detection and alert your security team to any unusual activity.
 One of these is employee monitoring in the form of UEBA (User and Entity Behaviour Analytics).
 UEBA is used to detect unusual behaviours by using ML to spot anomalous patterns of behaviour when humans interact with devices and networks.

 Anti-Phishing and Spam Control